Traefik's Many Friends

 Configuration discovery in Traefik is achieved through Providers.

-The providers are existing infrastructure components, whether orchestrators, container engines, cloud providers, or key-value stores.
-The idea is that Traefik will query the providers' API in order to find relevant information about routing, and each time Traefik detects a change, it dynamically updates the routes.
+The providers are infrastructure components, whether orchestrators, container engines, cloud providers, or key-value stores.
+The idea is that Traefik queries the provider APIs in order to find relevant information about routing, and when Traefik detects a change, it dynamically updates the routes.

-When you declare certain objects, in Traefik dynamic configuration, such as middleware, service, TLS options or servers transport, they live in its provider's namespace.
-For example, if you declare a middleware using a Docker label, under the hoods, it will reside in the docker provider namespace.
+When you declare certain objects in the Traefik dynamic configuration, such as middleware, services, TLS options or server transports, they reside in their provider's namespace.
+For example, if you declare a middleware using a Docker label, it resides in the Docker provider namespace.

 If you use multiple providers and wish to reference such an object declared in another provider

-In this case, since the definition of a traefik dynamic configuration object is not in kubernetes, specifying a "kubernetes namespace" when referring to the resource does not make any sense, and therefore this specification would be ignored even if present.
+In this case, since the definition of a Traefik dynamic configuration object is not in Kubernetes, specifying a Kubernetes Namespace when referring to the resource does not make any sense.

 Declaring the add-foo-prefix in the file provider.